-Any student who registers for school and begins taking classes in the district after the 25th day of the semester will not be able to earn credit for those classes unless they can provide proof of being enrolled in equivalent courses at another school during the first 25 days of that semester.
+Any student who registers for school and begins taking classes in the district after the 25th day of the semester will not be able to earn credit for those classes unless they can provide proof of being enrolled in equivalent courses at another school during the first 25 days of that semester or receive approval from the principal, associate principal or district administrator.
 A grade of Audit (AU) will appear on the student's transcript.